-WITNESSES INCARCERATED UNINCARCERATED VOLUNTARY INVOLUNTARY VOLUNTARY INVOLUNTARY A court order that the A court order that the witness be brought to court Nothing need be sought or Pro se parties must witness be brought to obtain an order and a subpoena are obtained from the court. court is required. required.
-A motion must be granting issuance of a Papers are due 4 served & filed 4 weeks subpoena.
-Papers are weeks before trial. before trial.
-Subpoena due 4 weeks before forms must be completed 2 trial.
-Completed weeks before trial. forms and fees are due 2 weeks before trial.
+WITNESSES INCARCERATED UNINCARCERATED VOLUNTARY VOLUNTARY INVOLUNTARY INVOLUNTARY A court order that the A court order that the Nothing need be sought or Pro se parties must witness be brought to court witness be brought to and a subpoena are obtained from the court. obtain an order court is required. required.
+A motion must be granting issuance of Papers are due 4 served & filed 4 weeks a subpoena.
+Papers weeks before trial. before trial.
+Subpoena are due 4 weeks forms must be completed 2 before trial. weeks before trial.
+Completed forms and fees are due 2 weeks before trial.